Exploring Assemblies from Current Processes

 - When the desired assemblies are selected, click Add Assembly to Assembly Explorer .
 The assemblies appear in the Assembly Explorer window and can be decompiled.

 If you need to debug some of .NET processes, but there is no PDB for it, you can generate missing PDB right from the Process Explorer.
-To do so, right-click on any .NET process and choose Generate non-existent PDB to Visual Studio cache.
-Generation will start immediately to the symbol cache directory specified in Visual Studio options ().
-If no cache directory is specified, this context command is not available.
+To do so, right-click on any .NET process and choose Load Symbols with ReSharper Decompiler.
+Generation will start immediately to the symbol cache directory specified in Visual Studio options ( ).
+If no directory is specified, ReSharper will suggest to automatically add %LOCALAPPDATA%\Temp\SymbolCache as the cache directory.